-Requests using the OPTIONS method should only retrieve data (server must not change its state).
+- Requests using the HTTP OPTIONS method should only retrieve data (the server should not change its state).

 And the server response:

-Additional Cross Origin Resource Sharing (CORS) headers may present in the server response if your target resource is located on another domain.
+The Allow response header contains a list of HTTP methods that may be used on the target resource.
+Additional Cross-Origin Resource Sharing (CORS) headers may present in the server response if your target resource is located on another domain.

 CORS (Cross-Origin Resource Sharing) is an HTTP header-based mechanism that allows the server to specify any other source from which the browser should obtain resources or send data.
 These sources can differ from the current by the hostname, HTTP scheme, or port number.